maybebyte/anthesis/openbsd-router.md

 ## Foreword

-Consumer routers have well-documented security problems.
+Consumer routers are riddled with security problems.
 Between 1999 and 2017, researchers disclosed 600 CVEs (Common Vulnerabilities and Exposures) for router software---and those represent only the public vulnerabilities.
 The paper ["So You Think Your Router Is Safe?"](https://repository.stcloudstate.edu/cgi/viewcontent.cgi?article=1067&context=msia_etds)